 From here I walked towards Secunderabad.
-You see a huge yellow building with windows all over.
-And few boards telling you the various Govt offices that work out of this office.
-Just a few meters ahead on the left was this shining orange colored Hanuman math.
+You see a huge yellow building with windows all over it.
+And a few boards telling you the various Govt offices that work out of this office.
+Just a few meters ahead on the left was this shining orange-colored Hanuman math.
 I again faced a locked door.
 And was told that the place is open only in the mornings and evenings.
-A reasonable sized ground has a small orange temple inside besides an old tree.
+A reasonably sized ground has a small orange temple inside besides an old tree.
 The main door says it was built in the memory of a ‘Fakir Chand Moti Wale’.
 Who I assume would have been a wealthy trader living somewhere around this area.
 Bang opposite this was an old board pronouncing so-called Tanatasun & Sons.

-The board seems to be the only things surviving from its hay days.
+The board seems to be the only thing surviving from its hay days.
 Inside the place seems to be some kind of a godown cum workshop.

 James Railway Station

-After this delightful break, I moved on and just as I crossed the railway bridge.
+After this delightful break, I moved on just as I crossed the railway bridge.
 On the left was the old and original railway office and ticketing window of Central railways.
-It is a British era structure which is intact but in as filthy condition as it can be.
-Besides it, the staircase leads to the James St station that also has few signs of the bygone era.
+It is a British-era structure that is intact but in as filthy condition as it can be.
+Besides it, the staircase leads to the James St station which also has a few signs of the bygone era.
 I wonder why this ticketing window is lying idle.
-Can it not be used productively in someway so that the structure is maintained and also remembered.
+Can it not be used productively in some way so that the structure is maintained and also remembered?
 Right now I am sure most people miss it in the midst of the garbage piles.
-Just opposite the ticketing window is a turquoise colored house with a colonial façade.
+Just opposite the ticketing window is a turquoise-colored house with a colonial façade.

 James Street Police Station Clock Tower, Ranigunj

 A little ahead of the police station is another old building in red and green.
-Which is still being used as a traditional office with mattresses covered with white sheets instead of the almost a rule tables and chairs?
-I could not go in this private property.
-But this double storey structure may be a good example of preserving the past by using and maintaining it.
+Which is still being used as a traditional office with mattresses covered with white sheets instead of the almost rule tables and chairs?
+I could not go into this private property.
+But this double-story structure may be a good example of preserving the past by using and maintaining it.

 Parklane, Rani Gunj

 From here I went to the Parklane that I had heard a lot about.
-Here you can see the commercial activity of all kinds.
-A thriving computer market, tailors, book shops, factory outlets, people exchanging mutilated notes, agents selling holidays to dubai, just about everything you need.
+Here you can see commercial activity of all kinds.
+A thriving computer market, tailors, bookshops, factory outlets, people exchanging mutilated notes, agents selling holidays to Dubai, just about everything you need.

-What an unexpectedly rich walk… There are quite a few bylanes left, making a case for another walk in this area.
+What an unexpectedly rich walk… There are quite a few by-lanes to the left, making a case for another walk in this area of Ranigunj.